Knowledge Hub

 The Questionnaire

 At the time of sending the Questionnaire to you, a decision has not yet been made to bring proceedings against you.
-This is therefore your opportunity to clear up any misunderstandings, and ensure all relevant information is made available to the Insolvency Service.
+This is your opportunity to clear up any misunderstandings, and ensure all relevant information is made available to the Insolvency Service.
 If you ignore this Questionnaire, the Insolvency Service will rely only on what they have by way of information so far, which may not provide the full picture.

 You will be given a certain time frame to answer questions, but this can be flexible.
-As long as you cooperate and don’t ignore requests, the Insolvency Service are quite forbearing.
+As long as you co-operate and don’t ignore requests, the Insolvency Service are quite forbearing.

 The decision stage